jidongbsu/cs452-device-driver/README.md

 - copy_from_user();
 - copy_to_user();

-Read the README file of assignment one to see how to use them.
+Read the README file of assignment 1 (i.e., tesla) to see how to use them.

 - register_chrdev();
 - unregister_chrdev();